Adam-Barto/micropythonapi/README.md

 CD into the main code directory.

 Then first `manage.py` commands creates all the migrations for the database schema.
 The second applies them to the current database.
-(Locally that will be sqlite, on Bookku it will be Postgres) The third puts a "superuser" into the database so you can log into the admin inteface within the django site.
+(Locally that will be sqlite, on Heroku it will be Postgres) The third puts a "superuser" into the database so you can log into the admin inteface within the django site.

 The fourth runs the server.
 Look at both